PrincetonUniversity/PsyNeuLink/docs/source/index.rst

    Two :doc:`processes <Process>` are shown, both belonging to the same :doc:`system <System>`.
 Each process has a series of :doc:`ProcessingMechanisms <ProcessingMechanism>` linked by :doc:`MappingProjections <MappingProjection>`, that converge on a common final ProcessingMechanism.
-The latter projects to a :doc:`MonitoringMechanism <MonitoringMechanism>` that is used to drive learning in Process B.  It also projects to a :doc:`ControlMechanism <ControlMechanism>` that regulates ProcessingMechanisms in both Processes A and B.  Note that while the mechanisms and projections responsible for learning belong to, and are restricted to a single process, those responsible for control belong to the system and can monitor and/or control mechanisms belonging to more than one process.
+The latter projects to a :doc:`MonitoringMechanism <MonitoringMechanism>` that is used to drive :doc:`learning <LearningProjection>` in Process B. It also projects to a :doc:`ControlMechanism <ControlMechanism>` that :doc:`controls <ControlProjection>` ProcessingMechanisms in both Processes A and B.  Note that while the mechanisms and projections responsible for learning belong to, and are restricted to a single process, those responsible for control belong to the system and
+    can monitor and/or control mechanisms belonging to more than one process.

 ..
     Every PsyNeuLink object is a subclass of the :doc:`Component` subclass.
 Every component has a: